gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_4_FreeRTOS_and_Inter-Core_Messaging/README.md

 ![](resources/seeed-studio-azure-sphere-rdb.jpg)

-1. The blue LED will start to blink
+1. The green LED will start to blink
 2. Press **Button A** on the device to change the blink rate.

 ### Seeed Studio MT3620 Mini Dev Board